Pintar-Community/help.stg.pintar.co.id/contents/docs/skills/en/user-skills-course-access-guide.md

 ![](/img/course-article-comments_eng.png)

 a.
-You can reply to other people's comments by clicking the Reply button.
+You can reply to other people's comments by clicking the Reply.

 b.
 Comments can also be liked.